wbaopaul/limacc/README.md

 ## Required Inputs
 * *fragment_file* A bed file (or in similar format) indicates the genomic coordinates of either the restriction enzyme fragments for Capture-C, Capture-HiC, or the binned fragments, in 5kb for instance, for HiChIP data.
-  - for Capture-C or Capture-HiC data, an example of *fragment_file (chromosome staet end id)* to indicate the genomic location of the HindIII enzyme fragment :
+  - for Capture-C or Capture-HiC data, an example of *fragment_file (chromosome start end id)* to indicate the genomic location of the HindIII enzyme fragment :

   ```
   chr1	0	3002504	chr1_1